Updated: Dec 9, 2025 | Source: 2024-2028 Question Pool | Topic: E9H

 Memory Aid

-Real-World Application
+Real-World Example

 You're using a small loop for direction-finding.
 Without a shield, the loop couples capacitively to nearby objects (ground, your body, etc.), making the nulls shallow and hard to find.
 You add an electrostatic shield (Faraday shield) around the loop.
 This blocks electric field coupling while allowing magnetic fields, making the nulls much deeper and sharper.
 Your direction-finding accuracy improves significantly.

-FCC Part 97.3Key Concepts
+Reference: FCC Part 97.3

-Electrostatic shield, Loop antenna, Direction-finding, Null depth
+Electrostatic shield Loop antenna Direction-finding Null depth

 Verified Content

-Question from official FCC Extra Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Extra Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the E9H topic.